Kerry Packer Civic Gallery Exhibition

 Hawke Building level 3, UniSA City West campus, 55 North Terrace, Adelaide

-A mentoring exhibition by Nikki Carabetta-Baugh, emerging Aboriginal artists and those who not had a solo exhibition.
+A mentoring exhibition by Nikki Carabetta-Baugh and emerging Aboriginal artists.

 Everyone has a story, everything has a story and every place has a story.
 Each and every story is unique to that person, object, time and place; yet somehow they are all linked.
 We may all have different stories but through time and space we are connected, we share similar experiences, have comparable goals and ambitions in our lives and connect in a myriad of ways.
 Objects tell their own story, whether bought new or second hand or inherited they absorb our energy and tell their own story as well as reflecting our personality.